Voxelum/x-minecraft-launcher/CONTRIBUTING.md

 For the whole project, we have

-- [nodejs 16](https://nodejs.org/).
+- [Node.js 16](https://nodejs.org/).
 The core libraries base environment.
-Some build scripts are based on node 14.
+Some build scripts are based on Node 14.
-- [electron 21](https://electron.atom.io).
+- [Electron 21](https://electron.atom.io).
 The actual runtime of the launcher.
 - [pnpm](https://pnpm.io/).
 Used for monorepo package management.
-- [typescript](https://www.typescriptlang.org/).
-The whole project uses as much typescript as possible.
+- [TypeScript](https://www.typescriptlang.org/).
+The whole project uses as much TypeScript as possible.

-For main process (electron), we have
+For main process (Electron), we have

 - [esbuild](https://esbuild.github.io/).
-We use esbuild to build our main process typescript.
+We use esbuild to build our main process TypeScript.

 For renderer side, which is the pure front-end

-- [vue](https://vuejs.org).
+- [Vue](https://vuejs.org).
 Used to build user interfaces.
-- [vite](https://vitejs.dev/).
+- [Vite](https://vitejs.dev/).
 Used as our build system.
-- [vuetify](https://vuetifyjs.com/).
+- [Vuetify](https://vuetifyjs.com/).
 Used as a component library.
-- [windicss](https://windicss.org/).
-Used for css tooling.
+- [Windi CSS](https://windicss.org/).
+Used for CSS tooling.
-- [vue composition API](https://github.com/vuejs/composition-api).
-The bridge for compositional API for vue 2.
-Once the vuetify upgrade to the vue 3, the vue will be upgraded and this will be removed.
+- [Vue Composition API](https://github.com/vuejs/composition-api).
+The bridge for compositional API for Vue 2.
+Once the Vuetify upgrade to the Vue 3, the Vue will be upgraded and this will be removed.

 ### Project structure